 You will need a bucket or a large bowl.
-Fill it half way with distilled white vinegar.
+Fill it halfway with distilled white vinegar.
 Add 1/2 cup of salt and stir until dissolved.
-Place newly dyed garment(s) in bucket and fill the rest with cold water until shirt it is submerged.
+Place newly dyed garment(s) in a bucket and fill the rest with cold water until the shirt is submerged.
 Let soak for 15-30 minutes.
-For further color setting add another 1/2 cup of salt & 1 cup of white vinegar to normal wash laundry load.
-Keeps the colors brighter and lasting longer! – (http://doctorforlove.net/how-to-set-your-tie-dye-to-set-tie-dye-you-will-need-a-bucket-or-a-large-bowl-3
+For further colour setting add another 1/2 cup of salt & 1 cup of white vinegar to the normal wash laundry load.
+Keeps the colors brighter and lasting longer!

 I hope this helps you a little and if you have any comments or suggestions, please feel free to comment on the post, I would love to hear from you.